 An act (or omission) by a state or municipal authority that violates a developer's rights can be appealed through court proceedings.

 The multitude of conceptual amendments to the Civil Code recently submitted for consideration by the State Duma (the lower chamber of the Federal Parliament) will inevitably also affect the real estate and development sphere.
 These include significant amendments to rights to land plots for construction, the construction permission process, the rights to real estate facilities under construction and many other novelties.
 If the legislative process goes ahead as planned, the article here next year will obviously be devoted 90% to the capacious legislative changes.

 A substantial reform of the land and town-planning legislation is currently being considered as well.
 The proposed changes include limiting opportunities to obtain title to public land other than via a public tender.
 A few exceptions are, however, anticipated: these are allocation of land for social, cultural, etc. facilities by decision of the President or the Federal Government; the owner of a registered facility located on a land plot being able to obtain the title thereto; provision of land to “replace” a land plot withdrawn by the state for public needs, etc.

 The lawmakers are discussing the possibility of construction design documents that have passed EU examination being used in Russia without local examination, thus avoiding duplication of the procedure.

-In 2013 a vast majority of municipalities shall be covered by territorial planning and zoning rules.
-Thus, acquisition of lands and permitting procedures are expected to become more transparent and less time-consuming.
+In 2013 - 2015, the vast majority of municipalities should be covered by territorial planning and zoning rules.
+Thus, acquisition of lands and permission procedures are expected to become more transparent and less time-consuming.